-More extensive information on the categories of recipients of your data is set out in a table here.
+More extensive information on the categories of recipients of your data is set out here.

 Automated decision-making

 We do not envisage that any decisions will be taken about you based solely on automated means, however we will notify you in writing if this position changes.